What are Days Sales Outstanding?

 - Establish a contact within the accounting department of each significant Debtor who is responsible for making payments.
 It’s often far more natural to talk to a person regarding what is causing a delay in a customer’s payments than to continue sending emails and letters

 - Offer incentives for swift payment.
-Some companies will offer small financial discounts for an early fee – 1.5% off if you pay within 30 days for example
+Some companies will offer small financial discounts for an early fee – 1.5% off if you pay within 30 days for example —which can significantly improve cash flow projections, a concept emphasized in the best financial modelling training programs

 - Understand if the goods or services that you provide to the customer are business-critical and act accordingly.
 If your products/services are vital to the running of the other party’s business, then cease providing them with such wares if they fall behind on agreed payment schedules.
 In fact, at some point, if the client is in arrears, you are going to have to decide whether to continue to supply the customer